bumblefudge/ERCs/ERCS/erc-xxxx.md

 ### CAIP-25 and friends

-CAIP-25 takes a more expressive approach than EIP-1193, passing back complex structured objects to negotiate wallet<>dapp connections as an interactive communication.
+CAIP-25 takes a more expressive approach than EIP-1193, passing complex structured objects to and from the wallet (or other user-agent) to negotiate wallet<>app connections as an interactive communication.
 Importantly, these objects can be iterated over time with successive requests to expand or detract the scope of multiple concurrent and partitioned sub-connections, which can be on different chains or even in different VMs and thus distinct sets of RPC methods and ground-assumptions about finality, transaction flow, etc.
-Each of these partitioned permissioning namespaces can include 0 or more addresses, different sets of enabled methods, and even free-form metadata in the form of `scopeProperties` (per partitioned scope) and `sessionProperties` (universal across all of them).
+Each of these partitioned permissioning namespaces can include 0 or more addresses, different sets of enabled RPC methods, and even free-form metadata in the form of `scopeProperties` (per partitioned scope) and `sessionProperties` (universal across all of them).
-The biggest deployment to date of a [CAIP-25]-based connection is the websocket-based connection that the Wallet-Connect SDK has bootstrapped since v2.0, so this connection is sometimes referred to as a "Wallet-Connect connection".
+The biggest deployment to date of a [CAIP-25]-based connection is the websocket-based connection that the Wallet-Connect SDK has bootstrapped since version 2.0 of their connection specification and network.
+For this reason, a CAIP-25 connection is sometimes referred to as a "Wallet-Connect connection".

-[CAIP-27] defines an envelope for wallet<>dapp RPC calls, routing them to the appropriate "permission partition" (whether across a relay architecture, variously stateful components, variously on-chain component, etc).
+[CAIP-27] defines an envelope for wallet<>dapp RPC calls, routing them to the appropriate "permission partition" (whether across a relay architecture, variously stateful components, variously on-chain components, etc).
-This enables concurrent, segmented channels to nodes of multiple chains (or even chains operating different virtual machines and RPC dictionaries), multiplexed by the wallet (or even across multiple wallets).
+This enables concurrent, segmented channels to nodes of multiple chains (or even chains operating different virtual machines and RPC dictionaries), multiplexed by the wallet (or even across multiple wallets, or a multi-device wallet abstraction).
 This breaks from the long-dominant model codified in [ERC-3326] of wallets maintaining "focus" (in user-experience terms) on one chain at a time, allowing instead for multiple chains to be involved in a given transaction approval or user interaction smoothly, getting up-to-the-current-block information about all the relevant chains in parallel.

 It is important to note that each of these parallel connections has a unique and very explicitly defined scope of one or more specific chains (identified in ways specific to each "namespace" of chains, usually the identification system of a given virtual machine or "layer 1" chain).
 These identifiers are defined in [CAIP-2] and are tuples of a "namespace" (usually a "shortname" for a registry of chainIds) and a chainId within that namespace.
-You could think of these are context-specified chainIds, to disambiguate in case of collisions such as `mainnet` or `1` being used in multiple distinct ecosystems.
+You could think of these are context-specified chainIds, to disambiguate in case of collisions such as `mainnet` or `1` being used in multiple distinct protocol ecosystems.
 The specification for these "shortnames" (including information on how community developers can contribute light/summary documentation of each namespace and the applicability to it of each CAIP) can be found in [CAIP-104].

 For each distinct, partioned connection within a [CAIP-25] connection, a kind of configuration object exists, specified in [CAIP-217], outlining the RPC methods (and notifications) authorized, the [chain-specified CAIP-10][CAIP-10] addresses authorized for that scope.